This guide will show you how to buy a domain and and link it to a Digital Ocean VM.

 This will give you a nice UI to manager your unmanaged server.

 2.1 Upgrade from the free account to the “Micro $9.00 / monthly” at https://c9.io/account/billing (this will allow you to use the c9.io IDE to connect to as many Ubuntu VM’s as you wish).

 3. Buy the hosting (droplet) from digital ocean

-3.1 Goto https://wwww.digitalocean.com and create and account and login.
+3.1 Goto https://wwww.digitalocean.com and create an account and log in.

 3.2 Click Create Droplet

 3.4 Select a Server Size (this can be upgraded later), Digital Ocean recommends a server with at least 30GB for a WordPress install (but you can upgrade later).